Commentary on the New Testament

 8 and being found in appearance as a man, he humbled himself by becoming obedient to death—even death on a cross!

-Jesus emptied (Old Greek: kenoō) himself and took the form (morphē) of a servant/slave.
-This verse does not say that Jesus became a man or took on the nature of a slave.
+Jesus emptied himself (Old Greek: kenoō) and took the form (morphē) of a servant/slave.
+These verses do not say that Jesus became a man or took on the nature of a slave.
 Jesus emptied himself, not as GOD, but as man and king, of all that he had and all that was his in order to fulfill his mission.
 As the LORD's anointed, Jesus was endowed with great authority.
-As king, Jesus had the right to sit on the throne of David and rule over his people.
-But even though he could have had a comfortable and prosperous life like kings, Jesus chose to renounce voluntarily in order to serve people in love like a slave (Mark 10,45 / 2nd Corinthians 8,9).
+As king, Jesus had the right to sit on the throne of David and rule over GOD's people.
+But although he could have enjoyed a comfortable and prosperous life like kings, Jesus voluntarily gave it up in order to serve people in love like a slave (Mark 10,45 / 2nd Corinthians 8,9).
 Jesus' humiliation is shown, among other things, in the fact that he washed the feet of his disciples; an activity usually performed by slaves.
 After all, Jesus was even prepared to die ignominiously on the cross for all people.
 Isaiah prophesied about Christ's suffering that on the cross his face would be more disfigured than that of any other man (Isaiah 52,14).
 This progressive humiliation of himself to the point of death occurred during his life and death, not at Jesus' birth.

 9 Therefore GOD exalted him to the highest place and gave him the name that is above every name,